-The Cool Down (CD) is at a low intensity (Level II) for a minimum of seven minutes.
+The Cool Down (CD) is at low intensity (Level II) for a minimum of seven minutes.

-For more great workouts from Gale Bernhardt, check out her book Training Plans for Cyclist:
+For more great workouts from Gale Bernhardt, check out her book Training Plans for Cyclists:

 If you would like further advice feel free to contact me.